LekhaInTheLoop/LinuxLoom/README2.md

-Here’s the updated design document with the name changed to "A Prototype Job Worker Service" and corresponding adjustments to match this name:

----

 # A Prototype Job Worker Service

-A streamlined and secure solution for managing and executing jobs with advanced resource control, secure communication, and user-friendly tools.
+A simple and secure solution for managing and running jobs, with strong control over resources, secure communication, and an easy-to-use interface

 ---